redhat-cip/dci-control-server/README.md

 By default it is http://127.0.0.1:5000

-## List the platforms
+## List the remotecis

-    $ dci --list-platforms
+    $ dci --list-remotecis

 ## Get a job

-    $ dci --get-job <platform-uuid>
+    $ dci --get-job <remoteci-uuid>

 ## Get a job and execute it

-    $ dci --auto <platform-uuid>
+    $ dci --auto <remoteci-uuid>

-The parameter platform-uuid should be the id of the platform which will run the job.
+The parameter remoteci-uuid should be the id of the remoteci which will run the job.